saltchicken/facefinder/README.md

 [pgvector](https://github.com/pgvector/pgvector)

 Table creation is handled automatically.\
+\
-Please note that if you are running PostgreSQL remotely there are additional server-side steps to allow the connection (outside the scope of this project)
+*IMPORTANT* If you are running PostgreSQL remotely there are additional server-side steps to allow the connection (outside the scope of this project)

 ### Installation